Skip to primary content

 The Core Trade-Off

-Think of it this way: RAG gives a model a reference library.
+Think of it this way: RAG provides a model with a reference library.
 Fine-tuning gives it years of apprenticeship.
-A librarian with access to every medical journal is not the same as a trained physician — but for many tasks, the librarian with the right references is more reliable and far easier to keep current.
+A librarian with access to every medical journal is not the same as a trained physician; but for many tasks, the librarian with the right references is more reliable and easier to keep current.

 Knowledge Freshness